abhiishek29/imageResize/README.md

 ### From Developer:
 Feel free to use it for any commercial or non-commercial use.

-If you're stuck ping me!
+If you're stuck ping us!

 Contact: